-On April 4, 2024, the Company announced completion of a PEA with an after-tax Net Present Value{5%} ("NPV") of \$556 million and a 19.8% Internal Rate of Return ("IRR") at a \$1,950/oz gold price for the Wenot Open Pit deposit, one of two deposits on the Company's Omai project in Guyana.
+On April 4, 2024, the Company announced completion of a PEA with an after-tax Net Present Value ("NPV ${5\%}$ ") of US\$556 million and a 19.8% Internal Rate of Return ("IRR") at a US\$1,950/oz gold price for the Wenot Open Pit deposit, one of two deposits on the Company's Omai project in Guyana.
 The PEA supports an initial open pit mining scenario with production averaging 142,000 ounces of gold per year over a 13-year mine life, with a peak year production of 184,000 ounces.
 Total Wenot production is estimated at 1,840,000 ounces of payable gold.
-A spot gold price of \$2,200/oz supports an after-tax NPV of \$777 million, a 24.7% IRR, and a payback period of 3.5 years.
+A spot gold price of US\$2,200/oz supports an after-tax NPV ${5\%}$ of US\$777 million, a 24.7% IRR, and a payback period of 3.5 years.

-The PEA is an important step forward for the Company as it converts the exploration results to date and MRE into a baseline production scenario.
-This PEA includes only approximately 45% of the Omai Project MRE.
-The adjacent Gilt Creek Deposit was not included in the PEA economics, however the Company believes it may contribute to a future mine plan.
-Since Gilt Creek would be an underground mine, it would have required significant additional engineering, time and cost, and the Company's priority was to establish a baseline valuation for the project.
+The PEA was an important step forward for the Company as it converted the exploration results and MRE into a baseline production scenario.
+This PEA included only approximately 45% of the Omai Project MRE.
+The adjacent Gilt Creek Deposit was not included in the PEA economics, however the Company plans to include it in the next updated economic assessment.